mikesmullin/whisper/README.md

 3. Find and enable your terminal app (Terminal, iTerm2, etc.)
 4. **Important**: You may need to **restart your terminal** after granting permission

-#### Step 2: Grant Accessibility Permission (Required for keyboard typing & hotkeys)
+#### Step 2: Grant Accessibility Permission (Required for keyboard typing)

-Without this, whisper won't be able to type text or use global hotkeys.
+Without this, whisper won't be able to type text.

 1. Open **System Settings**
 2. Go to **Privacy & Security** → **Accessibility**